Ah… passive voice. Just hearing that term conjures images of ninth-grade English class with all its confusing grammar rules!

 See how it can get confusing for the reader?
 It isn’t direct, and you want to be as direct and clear as possible so your writing is easily understood.

-The other negative point about passive voice is in the very name: it’s passive.
+The other negative point is in the name: it’s passive.
 You want your readers to be absorbed by your work – to feel participatory, witness to dynamic, unfolding events.
 To make that happen, you need to be using the active voice.